-- SQLPlus Worksheet is part of Oracle Enterprise Manager. - ORADIM can only set a password when none was previously set.
+- SQL\Plus Worksheet is part of Oracle Enterprise Manager. - ORADIM can only set a password when none was previously set.
 If a password has been previously set, then ORADIM can change it only by deleting and re-creating Oracle Database services. - User Migration Utility can migrate local or external users to enterprise users.
-For more information, see "Using the User Migration Utility" in Oracle Advanced Security Administrator's Guide. - Oracle Database Upgrade Assistant can upgrade the following databases to the current release: Oracle8 release 8.0.6, Oracle8i releases 8.1.5, 8.1.6, and 8.1.7, Oracle9i releases 1 (9.0.1) and 2 (9.2). - Data Pump Export and Data Pump Import are preferred for Oracle Database 10g Release 1 (10.1) data; Export and Import are preferred for earlier data. - When upgrading a database, the provided scripts in SQLPlus are required when upgrading Oracle Real Application Clusters systems. - If you back up files while you are shutting down the database, then your backup will be invalid.
-You cannot use an invalid backup to restore files at a later date. - You cannot use earlier versions of Oracle Wallet Manager to manage Oracle Database 10g Release 1 (10.1) wallets that contain password-based credentials for authentication to Oracle Internet Directory.
-These credentials are placed in the wallet when an Oracle Database server is registered in Oracle Internet Directory.

-The database wallet that Database Configuration Assistant automatically generates during database registration can only be used with an Oracle Database 10g Release 1 (10.1) server.
-You cannot use this database wallet for earlier versions of the database, nor can you use it for Oracle Internet Directory Release 9.0.4 or
+For more information, see "Using the User Migration Utility" in Oracle Advanced Security Administrator's Guide. - Oracle Database Upgrade Assistant can upgrade the following databases to the current release: Oracle8i release 8.1.7, Oracle9i releases 1 (9.0.1) and 2 (9.2), and Oracle Database 10g Release 1 (10.1). - Data Pump Export and Data Pump Import are preferred for Oracle Database 10g Release 1 (10.1) and later data; Export and Import are preferred for earlier data. - When upgrading a database, the provided scripts in SQL\Plus are required when upgrading Oracle Real Application Clusters systems. - If you back up files while you are shutting down the database, then your backup will be invalid.
+You cannot use an invalid backup to restore files at a later date. - You cannot use earlier versions of Oracle Wallet Manager to manage Oracle Database 10g Release 1 (10.1) and later wallets that contain password-based credentials for authentication to Oracle Internet Directory.
+These credentials are placed in the wallet when an Oracle Database server is registered in Oracle Internet Directory. - The database wallet that Database Configuration Assistant automatically generates during database registration can only be used with an Oracle Database 10g Release 1 (10.1) or later server.
+You cannot use this database wallet for earlier versions of the database, nor can you use it for Oracle Internet Directory Release 9.0.4 or earlier. - For guidelines on creating database objects, see Oracle Database Administrator's Guide.